 The Muslim holy month of Ramadan will end Sunday or Monday, but at the beginning, Imad Shamsuddin, 21, said he bought a lot of junk food to snack on at night.

-He barely opens half of it, though, he found, saying his appetite is smaller because of the sunrise-to-sunset fast every day of the month.
-(Most Muslims eat a meal before sunrise, then break the fast with an evening meal at sunset, taking no food or drink during daylight hours.)
+He barely opens half of it, though, he found, saying his appetite is smaller because of the (Most Muslims eat a meal before sunrise, then break the fast with an evening meal at sunset, taking no food or drink during daylight hours.)

 Shamsuddin, of Skokie, and others at Morton Grove's Muslim Community Center for prayers Wednesday said fasting is challenging, but taking the focus off of food and things of this world helps them feel closer to God.

 "It's about taqwa--God consciouness," said Shamsuddin, a Loyola University student who graduated from Niles North High School.